Game designers are the centre of creativity at the heart of producing a new game

-As a game designer, you'll be the centre of creativity at the heart of producing a new game.
-You'll bring ideas, build prototypes, create interactive narration and develop the game's mechanics.
+As a game designer, you'll bring ideas, build prototypes, create interactive narration and develop the game's mechanics.
 You'll design systems that are easily maintainable, expandable and comfortable to use, while injecting fun into the user experience.

 Although game designer is usually a clearly defined job role, in smaller companies you may get involved in some of the art or programming elements.
 Subfields within game design include level designer, content designer and interface designer.